Prep Athletes of the Week: Jett Feeney commands Moorhead’s high-powered offense

 Mankato West • soccer

 The Scarlets junior is making the most of her opportunity in her initial season as a striker.
-Downs has scored 16 goals during the Scarlets’ six-game-winning streak.
-She has 23 goals and seven assists on the season.
+Downs has scored 16 goals during the Scarlets’ six-game winning streak.
+She has 23 goals and seven assists this season.
 “Livi has all of the skills you look for.
 She’s strong, quick, very good on the ball, and has a powerful shot,” Mankato West coach Carrlin Meier said.
 “What has set her apart from other strikers I have worked with is her attention to detail and willingness to constantly ask questions.
 Every opportunity that she gets in each game is taken as a learning moment to be better when she finds herself in a similar position again.”

 Julian Manjo of Columbia Heights (Provided)